halflogic/aws-eks-demo/README.md

 # AWS EKS Demo

-This demo will be using CoudFormation (CFN) templates to create the EKS Cluster, Worker Nodes, VPC, Subnets and other network resources needed by the EKS Cluster.
+This demo will be using CoudFormation (CFN) templates to create the EKS Cluster, Worker Nodes, VPC, Subnets and other network resources.

-NOTE: EKS Cluster and NAT Gateway are charged per hour after being provisioned.
+NOTE: EKS Cluster and NAT Gateways are charged per hour after being provisioned.
 To avoid unexpected charges in your AWS account, remember to delete the stacks you created once you are done.

 <img src="images/eks-2az-diagram.png" width="700" height="">